xundeenergie/friendica/doc/update.md

 #### Foreign Keys

-Some of the updates include the use of foreign keys now that will bump into issues with previous versions, which would sometimes shove bad data into tables, preventing, causing errors such as below.
+Some updates include the use of foreign keys now that will bump into issues with previous versions, which would sometimes shove bad data into tables, preventing, causing errors such as below.

 ```
 Error 1452 occurred during database update: